stehrn/whitepages/README.md

 # Initial thoughts on the problem
 Some initial thoughts, literally, in no particular order
    * We have a single point of failure and serialized access to an external service
+   * What happens when the machine where the external service is running fails?
    * If connection fails we need to bring it up again, quick
    * Consider cache to reduce load on service and improve performance
    * Getting a very fast reply does not seem important - we are not talking ms timings here